- What are electromagnetic fields?

 Interim storage of contaminated soil and organic waste

-The clean-up of streets, decontamination of buildings and roofs or fruit trees is partly performed with the help of high-pressure cleaners or by manual work.
+The clean up of streets, decontamination of buildings and roofs or fruit trees is performed with the help of, for example, high-pressure cleaners or by manual work.
 The top soil is cleared away and leaves are collected.

-Japan: Introduction of limit values for the consumption of contaminated food
+Japan: Limit values for the consumption of contaminated food

-In order to restrict the radiation exposure caused by the consumption of contaminated foodstuffs, Japan introduced limit values.
+In order to minimize the radiation exposure caused by the consumption of contaminated foodstuffs, Japan introduced limit values.
 These limit values were also adopted by the European Union for imported products from Japan.
-Foodstuffs with caesium-134/137 concentrations exceeding 100 Becquerel per kilogram, for example, is not allowed to be sold.
+Foodstuffs with caesium-134/137 concentrations exceeding 100 becquerel per kilogram, for example, are not allowed to be sold.
 Since the accident, foodstuff is monitored in Japan.
 If the admissible limit values are exceeded, the respective products are withdrawn from the market.

 Several hundreds of thousands of radionuclide measurements for over 500 different foodstuffs from all Japanese prefectures have been published by now.
-At the beginning of the monitoring procedure it was found that almost 1 per cent of the samples exceeded the limit values.
+Shortly after the accident at the beginning of the monitoring procedure it was found that almost 1 per cent of the samples exceeded the limit values.
 Meanwhile only very few food products exceed the limit values.
-Now, a new problem are highly contaminated wild boars.
-Their population increased rapidly in the restricted zone and they eat a lot of contaminated mushrooms.
+Highly contaminated wild boars are a new problem now.
+Their population increased rapidly in the restricted zone and they feed on, for example, contaminated mushrooms.

 Radiation exposure due to contaminated food

-Based on the measurement results in the Fukushima prefecture and presuming typical consumption behavior, the World Health Organization estimated the ingestion dose of people.
-The Fukushima radionuclides caused less than 1millisievert in the first year after the accident, furthermore, less than 0.1 millisievert in the second year.
-In comparison people living in Germany ingest an annual average of 0.3 millisievert via natural radionuclides.
+Based on the measurement results in the Fukushima prefecture and presuming typical consumption behavior, the World Health Organization estimated the ingestion dose for the population.
+The Fukushima radionuclides caused less than 1 millisievert in the first year after the accident, and less than 0.1 millisievert in the second year.
+Due to the small amounts of contaminated foodstuff and the decrease of contamination values, the additional dose continues to decrease (In comparison people living in Germany ingest an annual average of 0.3 millisievert via natural radionuclides.).